 FinAccess is a series of household surveys that measure the access, usage, quality and impact of financial services in Kenya.
-The four surveys so far – 2006, 2009, 2013 and 2016 – can help policymakers identify barriers to financial inclusion in Kenya.
-Private sector actors will also find the information useful for identifying new market […]
+The five surveys so far – 2006, 2009, 2013, 2016 and 2019 – can help policymakers identify barriers to financial inclusion in Kenya.
+Private sector actors will also find the information useful for identifying new […]

 The purpose of this guide is to provide an overview of the data collected during the course of the Financial Diaries project and a description of the datasets available for use.The currently available datasets from the study can be downloaded from the links below: Dataset link All transactions (cash flows) Auxiliary data (demographics, housing, education, […]

 This data pack contains several files (in .csv and .dta formats) with information collected about households and household members participating in the 2012-2013 Kenya Financial Diaries study.
 Data captured during interviews are available on housing characteristics, ownership of assets, demographics, educational attainment, well-being, goings-on and consumption from own production.
 In addition, several auxiliary datasets with custom indicators on income, […]